lotusrn/cse15l-lab-reports/labreport3.md

 **grep -m (NUM) (path) (Source: Inputting `man grep` into the command Terminal)**
+- This last use of `grep`, which I find to be the most useful, is searching for the string in `" "`, and returns the `NUM` amount of files that finds the `PATTERN`
+- This could be helpful in searching for a certain amount of times the `PATTERN` pops up, maybe finding the first times they're mentioned in a database
 ```
 rnesn@rahrahren MINGW64 ~/OneDrive/Desktop/kolehiyo/CSE/CSE15L/LABWEEK5/docsearch/technical (main)
 $ grep -m 1 '2005' */*.txt